ArtifexSoftware/MuPDF.NET/docs/classes/page.rst

       :arg bool cross_out: add two diagonal lines to the annotation rectangle.
 (New in v1.17.2)

-      :rtype: :ref:`MuPDFAnnot`
+      :rtype: :ref:`Annot`
       :returns: the created annotation.
 Its standard appearance looks like a red rectangle (no fill color), optionally showing two diagonal lines.
 Colors, line width, dashing, opacity and blend mode can now be set and applied via :meth:`Annot.update` like with other annotations.
-(Changed in v1.17.2)

       .. image:: images/img-redact.*